10up/Engineering-Best-Practices/_includes/markdown/React.md

 ## Figuring Out If React Is Right For Your Project

+Using the right tool for the job is critical in navigating a successful project.
+Will React always be the answer?
+Of course not.
+But there are some instances where you may want to use this library over something like (for example) a collection of plugins, custom JavaScript, or another framework.

 When deciding whether React is the right tool for your project, it might help to ask the following questions:

 * Will this project involve building a user interface that requires statefulness?
 In other words, will your user interface need to...react...in real time to user actions or changeable data coming from an API?